nablang/nablang/doc/nabla/basic-syntax.md

     end

 [TODO] do we add syntax for `import Behavior` so methods in the object can be limited?

+## scope with parameters

+scope can accept parameters just like methods, and they can be accessed via reader methods

+    struct Foo
+    end

+    class Foo
+      scope foo x y
+        def bar
+          :x
+        end
+      end
+    end

+    f = Foo[]
+    (f.foo 3 4).x   # 3
+    (f.foo 3 4).bar # 3

+scope parameters can use pattern match too, see more in pattern-match.md

 ## class with struct